 Dr. Kumar (he/him) is a board-certified Family Medicine physician practicing in Houston, Texas.
 He completed medical school at Texas Tech University Health Sciences Center, residency in Family & Social Medicine at Montefiore Medical Center, and a Fellowship in Family Planning at Albert Einstein College of Medicine.
 He is a founding member of Centering Equity, Race, and Cultural Literacy in Family Planning (CERCL-FP).
 His clinical services include comprehensive family planning care, including abortion, primary care, and gender care.
 He is an outspoken advocate for abortion and trans care in the media and the courts.
 His research interests center on highlighting the effects of oppressive laws and policies impacting access to healthcare in Texas.
 As a gay man of color, Dr. Kumar works to highlight the intersections of queer and reproductive rights.
 He approaches his work with an anti-racist lens and aims to disrupt systems that have historically marginalized minoritized peoples.

-Clinical Associate Professor, Director of Fellowship in Complex Family Planning, Associate Chair of Education, Chief of Gynecology and Gynecologic Specialties, Department of Obstetrics and Gynecology, Stanford University School of Medicine
+Associate Professor, Chief of Gynecology and Gynecologic Specialties, Associate Chair of Education, Director for Fellowship in Complex Family Planning, Department of Obstetrics and Gynecology, Stanford University School of Medicine

 Senior Research Scientist, Ibis Reproductive Health